dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS gateway:
 : A logical DOTS agent resulting from the logical concatenation of a DOTS server and a DOTS client, analogous to a SIP Back-to-Back User Agent (B2BUA) [RFC3261].
-Client-side DOTS gateways are DOTS gateways that are in the DOTS client's domain, while server-side DOTS gateways denote DOTS gateways that are in DOTS server's domain.
+Client-side DOTS gateways are DOTS gateways that are in the DOTS client's domain, while server-side DOTS gateways denote DOTS gateways that are in the DOTS server's domain.
 DOTS gateways are discussed in detail in
   [I-D.ietf-dots-architecture].

 Signal channel: